wnewbery/cpp-slim/docs/Types.md

 The `Number` class represents numeric values using a `double`.
 This is used for all numeric literals, and fulfills the role of the various numeric types (`Numeric`, `Integer`, `Bignum`, `Fixnum`, `Float`).

+Includes some Rails time helpers.
+The duration methods such as `hours` return another number object with seconds.

 Most methods are the same as the Ruby methods.

    * `to_f`, `to_d`: Returns the same number.